getify/You-Dont-Know-JS/async & performance/apB.md

 The iterable sequence expresses a sequential series of (sync or async) steps that looks awfully similar to a promise chain -- in other words, it's much cleaner looking than just plain nested callbacks, but not quite as nice as the `yield`-based sequential syntax of generators.

-But we pass the iterable sequence into `runner(..)`, which runs it to completion the same as if it was a generator.
+But we pass the iterable sequence into `ASQ#runner(..)`, which runs it to completion the same as if it was a generator.
 The fact that an iterable sequence behaves essentially the same as a generator is notable for a couple of reasons.

 First, iterable sequences are kind of a pre-ES6 equivalent to a certain subset of ES6 generators, which means you can either author them directly (to run anywhere), or you can author ES6 generators and transpile/convert them to iterable sequences (or promise chains for that matter!).